 With the rollout of the National Broadband Network (NBN), it can sometimes be easy to forget that ADSL connections still exist in Australia.
-Even though these connections will be eventually entirely phased out, many households and businesses across the country still rely on its broadband to fulfil their internet needs.
-As such, there are plenty of plans on offer to those still in this boat.
-To find out about them, how they work and how to compare the best cheap ADSL plans, read more in this comprehensive guide.
+Even though these connections will soon be entirely phased out, there are households and businesses across the country which rely on it.
+As such, there are still plans on offer to those who don't have NBN access.
+You can find out more about them, how they work and how to compare a range of broadband plans in one place with Savvy today.

 ADSL stands for asymmetric digital subscriber line and was previously used as the most common fixed line broadband connection in Australian households and businesses.
-Connections of this nature are delivered via existing copper cables which are also used as phone lines.
+These connections were delivered via existing copper cables which also operated as phone lines.
 These cables run into your premises and ultimately connect you to the network of cables running along your street or in your area.
 Because these cables weren’t initially designed to transmit broadband data, ADSL connections are gradually being replaced to cope with the rigours of data transmission in the current day.

-ADSL2+ is the most recent addition to ADSL internet plans, and is comfortably the fastest with maximum download speeds of 24Mbps (megabits per second).
-However, this only represents the speed that it’s capable of; you’re likely to find that speeds delivered on ADSL2+ plans are closer to 10Mbps or less in some cases.
+ADSL2+ was the most recent addition to ADSL internet plans and is comfortably the fastest, with maximum download speeds of 24Mbps (megabits per second).
+However, this only represents the speed that it’s capable of; you may find that some speeds delivered on ADSL2+ plans are closer to 10Mbps or less in some cases.

-Part of the ADSL connection is the use of an active phone line, which connects your home or business to other copper wiring.
+As mentioned, part of the ADSL connection is the use of an active phone line, which connects your home or business to other copper wiring.
 However, you don’t have to have a phone line in use to utilise this internet and can do so through a Naked DSL connection.
-This essentially means that you won’t have to pay the rental costs for maintaining this phone connection, but this doesn’t actually mean that you’re saving money by disabling a linked phone.
-Your ISP then becomes responsible for covering that cost and will raise the price of your plan as a result of this.
+This essentially means that you won’t have to pay the rental costs for maintaining this phone connection, but it doesn’t necessarily result in saving money.
+Your ISP then becomes responsible for covering that cost and will typically raise the price of your plan as a result.

 There are a number of key differences between ADSL broadband plans and NBN plans, which you should be aware of when searching for the right internet plan.
-Bear the following factors in mind when comparing the best ADSL and NBN plans:
+Bear the following factors in mind when comparing the best broadband plans:

 How they operate

 As previously mentioned, ADSL broadband plans transmit data through copper cables connected to phone lines.
-However, the NBN conducts information through specially designed fibre optic cables.
-There are several different ways in which an NBN connection can be established, which contrasts with the nature of ADSL connections.
-This can include installing fibre optic cables directly from your home or business to an NBN access point (Fibre to the Premises or FTTP) or make use of copper cables in building this connection in Fibre to the Node (FTTN), Fibre to the Curb (FTTC) and Fibre to the Building (FTTB).
+However, the NBN conducts information through special fibre optic cables.
+There are several different ways in which an NBN connection can be established, which can include installing these cables directly from your home or business to an NBN access point (Fibre to the Premises or FTTP) or make use of copper cables in building this connection in Fibre to the Node (FTTN), Fibre to the Curb (FTTC) and Fibre to the Building (FTTB).

-As you may expect, ADSL plans are generally the cheapest option of the two.
-This is more or less down to the performance of the internet: it makes sense that you would pay less for an internet connection that is inferior in terms of speed compared to another, more expensive one.
-However, you’ll find that unlimited ADSL2+ plans may not be substantially cheaper than some of the lower-performance NBN tiers such as NBN 12 or 25.
+As you may expect, ADSL plans are generally the cheaper option of the two.
+This is largely down to the performance of the internet: it makes sense that you'd pay less for a connection which is inferior in terms of speed compared to another, more expensive one.
+However, you may find that some unlimited ADSL2+ plans aren't substantially cheaper than some of the lower-performance NBN tiers such as NBN 12 or 25.

-Simply put, very few ISPs still provide ADSL broadband plans.
-Telstra is one of the primary suppliers in this arena, as they own some of Australia’s major phone line infrastructure, while MATE and Dodo are amongst the few others to still offer ADSL internet plans.
-Optus still provides ADSL to its existing customers on these plans but closed its service to new customers in 2020.
-In contrast, NBN plans of varying speed tiers have flooded the market, with a wealth of options at your disposal when choosing between the best plan to suit your needs.
+Very few providers still offer ADSL broadband plans.
+Telstra owns some of Australia’s major phone line infrastructure and still offer ADSL plans where available, while TPG and Dodo are among the few others to still offer these plans.
+In contrast, NBN plans of varying speed tiers have flooded the market, giving a wealth of options to choose from when looking for the best plan to suit your needs.

-ADSL internet plans are likely to be amongst the cheapest options you’ll come across when shopping for internet
+ADSL internet plans are likely to be among the cheapest options you’ll come across when shopping for internet.

-Unlimited ADSL2+ plans are not just available, but are the most common deals on offer for ADSL customers, saving on any potential data worry
+Unlimited ADSL2+ plans are not just available, but are the most common deals on offer for ADSL customers, saving on potential data worry.

-If you’re only using your internet for light browsing and checking your emails and social media, an unlimited ADSL2+ plan can deliver on speeds you’ll need
+If you’re only using your internet for light browsing and checking your emails and social media, an unlimited ADSL2+ plan may be able to deliver on speeds you’ll need.

-At a capacity of just 24Mbps, and an average speed much lower, your ADSL connection may not support the speeds you need
+At a capacity of just 24Mbps and a much lower average speed, your ADSL connection may not support the speeds you need

-A dearth of options on the market means you won’t have as much choice of ADSL plans as you would for other types of internet
+A lack of options on the market means you won’t have as much choice of ADSL plans as you would for other connection types.

-You don’t want to be paying more for your internet than you need to, especially when it’s not a high-performance connection like ADSL.
-It’s wise to operate within a budget for how much you expect to pay for your internet service, as this will help weed out options outside of your financial limitations.
+You don’t want to be paying more for your internet than you need to, especially when it isn't a high-performance connection like ADSL.
+It’s wise to operate within a budget for how much you expect to pay for your internet service, as this can help reduce options outside your financial limitations.

 ISPs are different when it comes to how they conduct their services.
-For example, bigger ADSL providers like Telstra can offer you extensive customer support services that a smaller ISP like MATE can’t.
+For example, bigger ADSL providers can offer you extensive customer support services that a smaller ISP can’t.
 However, you may prefer to go with a smaller budget provider, as these can often provide you with some of the best internet deals.

 Whether your ADSL plan comes with a contract is of particular importance if the NBN becomes available in your area.
 You don’t want to be locked into an ADSL plan as its lifespan runs down and be hindered in your ability to move to other plans before the connection cuts out.